 In fact, Petzelt said SuccessFactors has focused its product strategy on such so-called 15-second tasks, which he believes are logical initial candidates for mobile enablement.

-One additional area the vendor considers promising is continuous performance management.
+One additional the vendor considers promising is continuous performance management.
 In contrast with traditional annual performance reviews, it enables a constant digital dialog between employee and manager.

 "Capturing accomplishments over time and continuously throughout the year allows for a more accurate and meaningful assessment of an employee's performance," Petzelt said.